trey-rosius/cdk_group_chat/README.md

 );
 ```

-Let’s go ahead to define
+Let’s go ahead to define the

 - GraphQL API
 - GraphQL Schema